TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 ..
 XXX above is false, it actually returns a Unicode string

 Subclasses of fundamental data types do *not* inherit this behavior.
-So, if a foreign functions :attr:`restype` is a subclass of :class:`c_void_p`, you will receive an instance of this subclass from the function call.
+So, if a foreign functions :attr:`restype` is a subkundi of :class:`c_void_p`, you will receive an instance of this subkundi kutoka the function call.
 Of course, you can get the value of the pointer by accessing the ``value`` attribute.

 These are the fundamental ctypes data types: